The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Along the way, this Pacific highway passes through such beautiful spots as Monterey, Big Sur, Pebble Beach, Santa Monica, Malibu, and Santa Barbara, to name just a few.

 For the purposes of this post, I’ll focus on a 5-day road trip itinerary.
-However, as I mentioned above, the highlights can easily be tackled in a day or two.
+However, if you’re short on time, the highlights can easily be tackled in a day or two.

 If you have more time, I’ve indicated below where I’d suggest adding a day.